aseichter2007/ClipboardConqueror/readme.md

 Saving agents like |||re,name:save|"more details" is likely to mess you up, it will include both the copied text and any text surrounding the invoke that you copy with it.

+Please use Clipboard Conqueror responsibly and respect copyright and laws in your country while generating content.
+Misuse of this tool might lead to unintended consequences and breaches of privacy or intellectual property rights.
+I hold no reponsibility for the data that passes through this tool on any system.
+//implementing this undercuts the mission.
+Distribute LLMs.

+Project License:

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Additional Terms:

+While the MIT License permits free use, modification, and distribution, I kindly request that you refrain from creating derivative works containing my code without permission from the original author (aseichter2007).
+In part because it's terrible code.
+If you have any inquiries regarding modifications or feature requests, please contact me at clipboard.aseichter2007@gmail.com or open an issue.

+Your understanding and respect for these terms are appreciated.

+Additional Resources:
+//todo: link assorted knowlege banks.
 dev:
 //access clipboard//done
 //access api//done